WeiJiMaLab/Search-In-VWM/README.md

 - `reaction_time` (seconds)
 - `col_dist`: absolute circular_distance between target and non-target colors within domain of [0°,180°] (uniformly distributed)

 For creation of simulated data, use the script `sim_data_all_models.m` that creates a simulated data structure like the real data.
 All the model fitting scripts described below should work for the simulated data.
-To check the parameter recovery, use the script `param_recovery.m`. `TODO for ADITI: ADD THESE SCRIPTS IN`
+To check the parameter recovery, use the script `param_recovery.m`.

 ## Model fitting